johndimm/filterpanel/README.md

 # filterpanel

-This is a react component that generates a filter panel from a table of data.
+This is an npm package that exports a react component that generates a filter panel from a table of data.
 Filter panels are used by Amazon, Walmart, and many other e-commerce sites.

 ## Installation: